magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 </argument>
 {% endhighlight xml%}

  - children - is a general name for the nested components for a property.
-Children can be specified in the .xml configuration of a property (all nodes except `<argument/>` are considered children) and in the Knockout JS templates: children are the keys of the `elems` property.
+Children can be specified in the `.xml` configuration of a property (all nodes except `<argument/>` are considered children) and in the Knockout JS templates: children are the keys of the `elems` property.

-<p class="q">are these  Knockout JS templates separate files or .html templates?</p>.
+<p class="q">are these  Knockout JS templates separate files or .html templates?</p>

 ## UI Components' properties used for linking {#comp_link}